j-be/cert-manager-webhook-desec/README.md

 ### Using regular manifests

 An example webhook deployment, with it's associated roles, role bindings, service and required tls certificates, is provided in the file `examples/deploy/desec-webhook.yaml`.
 The example manifest will deploy to the default namespace.
 To set a different namespace, replace all instances of `default` with the namespace of your choice.
 Don't miss the annotation ` cert-manager.io/inject-ca-from` in the `APIService` or the `dnsNames` for the webhook `Certificate`.
-The following sed command should be sufficient on the current example manifest to replace all the necessary namespace references:
+The following will replace all the necessary namespace references in the example manifest:

 ```bash
 $ sed -i 's/default/yournamespace/g' examples/deploy/desec-webhook.yaml